WokLibCodeClub/OnlineCodeclub/simulator.md

 The youtube videos show the building up of this project using the (now no longer available) ***trinket*** online Python editor.
 To make this project you should use your own Python editor.
 First, make a new folder to hold all the project files, then make a new  file called simulator.py and copy and paste in the starter code which is [here](starter_code/simulator_starter.py).
 Then make a second new file in the same folder, called make_circle.py, and paste in the code which you can find [here](starter_code/make_circle.py).

+You can then follow the videos, but ignore any references to using trinket.

 ## Links to video summaries of the online sessions

 ### Video for first session - Saturday 16 January 2021